Category Archives: –DAWSON COUNTY GA–

 Appalachian Trail Thru-Hiker, Amicalola Falls

 When I was visiting Amicalola Falls I met several Appalachian Trail (AT) thru-hikers just setting out on their journeys.
 This gentleman had just made the drive up from southern Louisiana and was surprised by the warm weather.
+I think everyone was.
 The approach to the AT begins at Amicalola and winds its way up 8.5 miles to Springer Mountain, the trail’s southern terminus.
 Thousands of hikers pass through here every year with high hopes of making it all the way to Mount Katahdin, Maine.
 Most don’t quite make the grade, but all are drawn by the solitude and natural beauty of the trail.
 Whether seasoned hikers or first-timers, all come away from the experience with stories to tell.